The Word as Law

-The Word as Law is the second studio album by Californian band Neurosis.
+The Word as Law is the second studio album by American post-metal band Neurosis.
 It was released in 1990 through Lookout!
 Records, originally on LP only.
 In 1991, the album was released on CD with several re-recorded tracks from previous releases as bonus material.

-The Word as Law is the first Neurosis album to feature Steve Von Till and Simon McIlroy.
+The Word as Law is the first Neurosis album to feature Steve Von Till.

 A different version of "Common Inconsistencies" is featured on the 1989 compilation The Thing That Ate Floyd.